Senegal Votes For New President After Years Of Crisis - UrduPoint

 Senegal Votes For New President After Years Of Crisis

-Dakar, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) The Senegalese go to the polls on Sunday to elect a new president in a totally unpredictable race after three years of turmoil and political crisis.
+Dakar, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) Senegal began voting Sunday for a new president in an unpredictable race following three years of turmoil and political crisis.

-Some 7.3 million voters are registered in the West African nation where two favourites have emerged: the ruling coalition's former prime minister Amadou Ba and anti-establishment candidate Bassirou Diomaye Faye.
+Around 7.3 million voters are registered in the West African nation where two favourites have emerged: the governing coalition's former prime minister Amadou Ba and anti-establishment candidate Bassirou Diomaye Faye.

 They were both once tax inspectors but now appear to have little in common.
-Ba, aged 62, is offering continuity, while the 43-year-old Faye promises profound change and left-wing pan-Africanism.
+Ba, 62, is offering continuity while the 43-year-old Faye promises profound change and left-wing pan-Africanism.

 Both say they will claim a first-round victory -- but a second round looks probable with 15 other candidates in the field, including a sole woman, at a date yet to be decided.